Tarang001/AI-For-Agriculture/README.md

 This model represents a production-ready multimodal learning pipeline.

----

-## Conclusion

-This repository demonstrates a clear progression from simple baseline models to an advanced deep multimodal fusion architecture.
-The final model achieves the highest accuracy and effectively leverages RGB, multispectral, and hyperspectral data.

-The fifth model is recommended for deployment, competition submission, or further research extensions.

----

 ## Notes

 - All experiments were conducted using GPU acceleration on Kaggle